variskhan98/Varis-IMS/README.md

 One Paragraph of project description goes here

+This project requires building an inventory management system application in which the user can interact with a CLI.
+The project will involve concepts from 'Agile & Project Management, Databases and the fundamentals of programming.
+I will be using Git as my version control system, Gitbash as my source code manager, Jira as my kanban board, MySQL for my database, Java as my programming tool and Maven as my build tool.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.